apache/flink-web/_posts/2022-02-22-scala-free.md

 ## Hiding Scala

-As mentioned above, Flink uses Scala in a few key components; the serialization stack, RPC, and the table planner.
+As mentioned above, Flink uses Scala internally in a few key components; the serialization stack, RPC, and the table planner.
 Instead of removing these dependencies or finding ways to cross-build them, the community hid Scala.
 It still exists in the codebase but no longer leaks into the user code classloader.